Iverson/backbone-resources/README.md

   ...
 ```

-If you dont wana bind any View with resource just dont set `view:` in resource:
+If you dont wana bind any View with routes just dont set `view:` in resource:

 ```js
   ...